amrabdelmoghny/WFI32-IoT/HowItWorks.md

 ---

-## Chapter 7: Connecting to Your Cloud Instance
+## 7. Connecting to Your Cloud Instance

 By default, the demo connects to an instance of AWS IoT maintained by Microchip.
 The demo lets you move the device connection between your cloud instance, and the Microchip maintained AWS IoT instance without a firmware change.
 Perform the following steps to get the device connected to your own cloud instance.